 How much practical is in this course?
 This course is not the same as junior Food Technology.
 This course does NOT have weekly practicals, but there are food experiments.
 This course is about investigating and learning about food quality, processing and the food industry.
 Practicals will relate to the topic studied with some of these practicals being components of assessment tasks.
 It is a mandatory requirement that students undertake practical activities.

+GEOGRAPHY

-GEOGRAPHY Board Endorsed Course $\overline{\checkmark}$ Category A HSC $\overline{\mathcal{Q}}$ 1 Unit × Content Endorsed Course × Category B × ATAR 2 Unit \square
+Board Endorsed 🗹 Course Category A \checkmark HSC \checkmark 1 Unit ×

+Content Endorsed Course Category B X ATAR \checkmark 2 Unit \checkmark

+Course contribution Nil

+What is this course a bout?